-Chinese foods are unique, wholesome, and wonderfully satisfying.
+Chinese food is incredibly unique, wholesome and wonderfully satisfying.
 Due to the vast landscape of China and its long and storied history of various small kingdoms and ethnic groups, regional food in China is very diverse.

 It’s an assortment of tastes and flavors unlike any other in Asia.
-That being said, the three basic staple ingredients in almost all Chinese food are Rice, Wheat and Noodles.
+That being said, the absolute staple ingredients in almost all Chinese dishes are rice, wheat and noodles.

-The modern Chinese cuisines consist of Cantonese, Shandong, Jiangsu and Sichuan.
+Modern Chinese cuisine consists of Cantonese, Shandong, Jiangsu and Sichuan.
 These styles all vary from each other due climate, geographical history, availability of resources and lifestyle.